limitcool/caddy-waf/docs/metrics.md

     *   A high number of blocked requests indicates the presence of malicious activity targeting the system.
     *   Monitoring this metric in conjunction with rule hit counts can help identify specific attack vectors and sources.
     *   Spikes in this number can be an indicator of an attack in progress and should be examined immediately.
+*   **`dns_blacklist_hits` (Integer):**
+    *   Counts the number of times a request was blocked or flagged due to matching a DNS blacklist.
+    *   This metric indicates how often requests are originating from or interacting with domains known to be associated with malicious activity, as per configured DNS blacklists.
+    *   A non-zero value suggests potential threats originating from or involving blacklisted domains.
+*   **`geoip_blocked` (Integer):**
+    *   Indicates the number of requests that were blocked specifically due to their geographic location, based on GeoIP data.
+    *   This metric reflects the effectiveness of GeoIP-based blocking rules configured in the WAF.
+    *   An increase in this metric might suggest a targeted attack originating from specific geographic regions that are being blocked.
 *   **`geoip_stats` (Object):**
     *   Provides statistics about GeoIP lookups performed during request processing.
 This object will vary in its structure and content depending on the specific GeoIP implementation and the type of information the system collects.
     *   If no GeoIP lookups are enabled or no data is collected it would appear empty (`{}`).